olga-demidko/documentation/docs/guide/pipeline-integration/pipe-management/circleci.md

 </table>

 > [!INFO|label:Note]
-Although it is possible to configure a CI pipeline with our [REST API](https://kb.neuralegion.com/#/guide/np-rest-api/using), it is recommended to use our [NexPloit CLI](https://kb.neuralegion.com/#/guide/np-cli/overview) for an easier, more robust configuration of your pipeline.
+Although it is possible to configure a CI pipeline with our [REST API](https://kb.neuralegion.com/#/guide/np-rest-api/using), it is recommended to use our [Nexploit CLI](https://kb.neuralegion.com/#/guide/np-cli/overview) for an easier, more robust configuration of your pipeline.